 During maintenance

-Updating scripts every time the app changes is one of the most annoying and time-wasting parts of test automation.
+Updating scripts every time the app changes is one of the most annoying parts of test automation, but AI in QA automation solves this with self-healing test logic.

 Artificial intelligence cuts this down: